Photo: Rachel Darvill

 Some of our Conservation Successes

-We involve about 70 volunteer citizen-scientists each year through swallow monitoring, have provided two dozen training sessions, had dozens of private landowner visits regarding co-existence and potential enhancements, and spoke with several individuals/stakeholders regarding strategies to co-exist with swallows.
-We provided funds to the Ktunaxa Nation and Secwepemc Nation (Shuswap Band) who researched their traditional Indigenous perspectives on swallows and provided us with this content that is used on our interpretive signage.
-We develop posters, videos, website/social media content, press releases, and gave presentations on the project at events and to community groups.
-We will monitor the effectiveness of all of our enhancement and restoration projects until 2026.
+We have involved 155 volunteer citizen-scientists in swallow monitoring, have provided two dozen training sessions, had dozens of private landowner visits regarding co-existence and potential enhancements, and spoken with several individuals/stakeholders regarding strategies to co-exist with swallows.
+We provided funds to the Ktunaxa Nation and Secwepemc Nation (Shuswap Band) who researched their traditional Indigenous perspectives on swallows and provided us with the content that is used on our interpretive signage.
+We develop posters, videos, website/social media content, press releases, and give presentations on the project at events and to community groups.
+We have and will continue to monitor the effectiveness of all of our enhancement and restoration projects until 2026.

 Four Barn Swallow chicks successfully fledged from this nest cup installed in the Invermere area in August 2022.